Will Hillary as Grandma Change Perceptions of Age?

 Linda Bernstein has written hundreds of articles for dozens of magazines and newspapers, writes the blog GenerationBsquared and teaches social media at the Columbia University School of Journalism.

-But when Chelsea Clinton announced last Thursday that she was expecting at an event where she was appearing with her mother, Hillary garnered more attention than her daughter.
-Several hours later, during the evening news, many TV anchors gave a tease along the lines of “and when we come back, Hillary Clinton has a big announcement.”
+Back in April, when Chelsea announced that she was expecting at an event where she was appearing with her mother, Hillary garnered more attention than her daughter.

 (MORE: Grandparents' Gifts That Keep On Giving)